pfdubois/BridgeBidding/source/MajorOpenings.rst

 -  1♥ (1♠) 4♥ weak hand, 5+ hearts
 -  1♥ ( X) 2N!
 Limit raise or better, 3+ hearts.
 Forcing for one round.
 -  1♥ (1♠) 2N Invitational, balanced hand.
 This bid can be passed.
--  1♥ (2♦) 4♦ is an opening hand with four hearts, game forcing.
+-  1♥ (2♦) 4♦ is a splinter in support of hearts.
 -  1♥ (2♠) presents a quandary because the 3♠ cue-bid would force opener to game.
    If you have a suitable hand you might be able to make a negative double and come back to 3♥ to compete.
 A plain 3♥ is invitational.
 Lacking the strength to bid 3♥, all you